True, very true indeed, plausible. Where does the intelligence of ChatGPT come from? - Breaking Latest News

 In the morning he wakes up early, opens the window and looks out.
 The sun shines in the blue sky.
 She makes herself a cup of coffee and savors every sip.
 Then, she puts on her favorite clothes and leaves the house…

 Already after these few elementary steps the ability emerges, we note well, obtained by the algorithm by blindly adding word after word, to build sentences, which appear “by definition” very natural.
-This limited level of algorithmic complexity can already allow to obtain, to the question “Who is Albert Einstein?” the answer, sensible and syntactically acceptable:
+This limited level of algorithmic complexity can already allow to obtain, to the question “Who is Albert Einstein?”, the sensible and syntactically acceptable answer:

 Albert Einstein was born in 1879 in Ulm.
 He is considered the greatest scientist of the 20th century.